gnosis/dx-examples-liquidity-bots/docs/bots.md

 ```

 # CheckBalanceBot
-The liquidity bots are very useful, but in order to operate, the need to have
+The liquidity bots are very useful, but in order to operate, they need to have
 enough tokens to perform the bids and asks, and also some Ether so they can
 pay the gas costs for the transactions.